JadeChan03/rag-qa-fullstack/README.md

 2. "What are the identified risks that could impact the completion of Project Phoenix?"

 **_Known Errors Due to Wording_**
-Some questions provide inaccurate or incomplete response due to wording.
+<br>Some questions provide inaccurate or incomplete response due to wording.
 To improve accuracy, simplifying questions and/or rewording them into direct requests may help.

 - "Who is working on Project Phoenix?"
   - Answer: John Smith \* Tech Lead: Alice Green